sdat2/seager19/src/README.md

 ├── models         <- Scripts to train models and then use trained models to make │                     predictions
 │
-├── tests          <- Scripts for unit tests of your functions │
+├── test          <- Scripts for unit tests of your functions │
-└── visualisation  <- Scripts to visualise GeoGraphs
+└── visualisation  <- Scripts to visualise things (animations)
 ```

 This generic folder structure is useful for most project, but feel free to adapt it to your needs.